stevob14/passivecash/index.md

 [Resource](https://nanoly.com/) to help you find the best vaults and APY on DeFi.

 [Resource](https://defillama.com/chains) to view the total value locked on all chains.

+**Note: At the moment, due to network conjestion, fees on the ETH mainnet are too high to invest in DeFi with low capital.
+However, there are alternative networks that offers a lower cost to entry.
+These networks include side chains and layer 2 solutions.
+Side chains increase scalability at the expense of security(not fully decentralized) while layer 2 solutions increase scalability and maintain security(decentralized).
+In my opinion, layer 2 will be the ultimate scaling solution to Ethereum.
+You can read more about layer 2 solutions [here](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/).**

 ### Rental Properties